-Clay is rough on tools.
+Clay is rough on tools, especially trimming and sgraffito tools.
 Fortunately, some of the most used tools in the box are quick and easy to assemble right in your own studio.

-In today’s post, an excerpt from the April 2013 issue of Ceramics Monthly, Nancy Gallagher explains how you can make your own sgraffito tools with cheap and easy-to-find materials! – Jennifer Harnetty, editor.
+In this quick tip, an excerpt from the Ceramics Monthly archives, Nancy Gallagher explains how you can make your own sgraffito tools with cheap and easy-to-find materials! – Jennifer Poellot Harnetty, editor.

 Like many ceramic artists, I enjoy trying new tools.
 I do, however, get weary of buying replacements.
 Not long ago, a classmate asked me to pick up some clay carving tools for her while I was at the store, as hers had become dull.
 As I was not familiar with the type of tool, I took one with me as an example.
 “Hmm,” I thought, as I rolled it over in my hand, “not much to it but a blunt stick and a bit of wire.”
 After finding them at my local clay store, and seeing the price, I set out to make my own.
 Start by gathering dowels, pencils, or brushes that can be used for tool handles and taper the ends with a pencil sharpener just a bit so the edges don’t cut into your clay surface while you’re working.
 Drill a 1⁄16th-inch hole into the tapered end.

 Both utility staples as well as office staples make excellent carving loops.
 A straightened utility staple makes a great traditional needle-type stylus for sgraffito, which creates nicely tapered lines when the chiseled edge is held at an angle.
-An office staple is easy to bend into a small carving loop.
+An office staple is easy to bend into a small clay loop tool.
 Using a pair of needle-nose pliers, bend the staples to shapes that will work best for your sgraffito work.

 Unscrew the back of the tape with a Phillips-head screwdriver.
 Remove the inside tape—remove it slowly as it is under pressure and the steel edges are sharp.
 The tape is easily cut into thin 1-inch strips at varying widths with a household scissors.